 Other positive feedback about the game includes the sound and graphics, which are both fantastic.
 Some thought it relied a bit too heavily on button-mashing, but it overall stood up well to repeat play.
 If only there were fewer persistent bugs reported — we might have placed this game higher.

 - Boss-themed levels

 Why play just one version of Spider-Man when you can choose from four?
-That’s just what the next game we reviewed, 2010’s Spider-Man: Shattered Dimensions, allows players to experience.
-In the game, parallel-universe Spider-Men include Amazing Spider-Man, Spider-Man Noir, Spider-Man 2099, and Ultimate Spider-Man, each with his own sets of distinct skills and characteristics.
+That’s just what Spider-Man: Shattered Dimensions allows players to experience.
+The game includes four parallel universe Spider-Men — Amazing Spider-Man, Spider-Man Noir, Spider-Man 2099, and Ultimate Spider-Man — each with his own distinct skills and characteristics, plus a uniquely rendered world and set of baddies.
 Spider-Man Noir’s storylines, for example, take place in a `30s-era cinematic setting, while Amazing Spider-Man honors the comic’s most well-known tropes.
-Otherwise, each parallel universe is uniquely rendered, with unique boss battles and skill sets for Spider-Man to master.

 Fans especially like the first-person perspective while battling, and the Stan Lee narration also stood out for many players.
 The game is otherwise fun, with strong graphics and controls that are easy to get the hang of, based on feedback.
 Fans of the Spidey villain Vulture are in for a treat.
 And with more than 100 challenges to complete and combat upgrades to unlock, there’s more than enough to do.
 Some do wish there was more of an open-world aspect, though, for more free-roaming exploration.